Azure/Verified-Telemetry-Solution-Sample/docs/customSolution.md

 * By adding message enrichment, the telemetry message itself can be appended with telemetry status as additional property, thus forming Verified Telemetry
     ![Message_Enrich_VT](./media/messageEnrichVT.png)

-## Steps to setup Message Enrichment
+## Steps to setup Message Enrichment for Verified Telemetry
 1. On [Azure Portal](https://ms.portal.azure.com) go to your IoT hub by selecting **Resource groups**.
 Then select the resource group set up for during the Device Sample (**MyResourceGroup**).
 Find the IoT hub in the list, and select it.
 Select **Message routing** for the IoT hub.

    ![Select message routing](./media/messageEnrichSetup.png)